Last Updated: April 2026

 Thanh Nhi

-The best vermicelli bowl in Austin IMO is Dong Nai.
-It’s a hole-in-the-wall small restaurant located in a strip mall so it’s not fancy by any meals but the food is cheap and really good.
-The grilled pork vermicelli bowl comes with perfectly marinated and barbecued pork, fried spring rolls, and a little saucer of fish sauce.
+The best vermicelli bowl in Austin IMO.
+Hole-in-the-wall in a strip mall — not fancy, but cheap and really good.
+The grilled pork vermicelli bowl has perfectly marinated and BBQ’d pork, fried spring rolls, and fish sauce.
+The #A1 special spring rolls (with grilled pork sausage and a deep-fried spring roll wrapped inside) are a must.

 Price Range: $